bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                             a bug.
-priority          string    The Priority field on a bug. product           string    The name of the Product that the bug is in. resolution        string    The current resolution--only set if a bug is closed.
+priority          string    The Priority field on a bug. product           string    The name of the Product that the bug is in. quicksearch       string    Search for bugs using quicksearch syntax. resolution        string    The current resolution--only set if a bug is closed.
                             You can find open bugs by searching for bugs with an empty resolution.